Rishik00/CrossOCR/README.md

-# CrossOCR: A Multi-Lingual Image Analysis Solution
+# CrossOCR: A Multi-Lingual Image Analysis

 ## Introduction
-CrossOCR is an innovative attempt to tackle IIT Roorkee's challenging assignment on multi-lingual image analysis.
-This project showcases a powerful combination of state-of-the-art models to extract and analyze text from images containing both Hindi and English content.
+CrossOCR is my attempt to tackle IIT Roorkee's challenging assignment on multi-lingual image analysis and text extraction.
+This project showcases a combination of state-of-the-art models to extract and analyze text from images containing both Hindi and English language content.

-**Developer:** Rishikesh M
+**Developed by:** Rishikesh M
 **Demo:** [Google Colab Notebook](https://colab.research.google.com/drive/14rgj1Q8hmTUDlH7c8CAz99X399tzhkKF?usp=sharing)

 ## Project Requirements
 1. Develop a Streamlit/Gradio application capable of processing images with cross-lingual content (Hindi and English).
-2. Extract and display text from the given images based on specific word searches.
+2. Extract and display text from the images based on specific word searches.
 3. Experiment with various Optical Character Recognition (OCR) and Vision Language Models (VLM) to create an efficient solution.

 ## Our Solution